Big Nerd Ranch Training – Seven Days of Intensive Swiftering™

 You will meet almost everyone for breakfast at the dining hall at 7:30 am!
 Be there on time at/around 8:30 am everybody will head over to the class.

 The first day everybody is quiet, fresh and has no idea what to expect.
 Just find a spot (be early!) plug your machine and chill.
+There’s a projector in the room and a board, both are extensively used throughout the week.

 For your language of choice (Swift) you will use Playgrounds a lot, so have a nice folder somewhere like ~/training/ and save your playgrounds like: Day 1 – If Statements, Day 1 – For Statements, Day 1 – Arrays, etc… it will help you locate them later (and you will want to go and check them out during the iOS portion of the training).